jonocarroll/wp_content/_drafts/2018-10-05-adding-strings-in-r.md

 ID: 1165
 post_title: Adding strings in R
 author: Jonathan Carroll
-post_date: 2018-10-05 22:27:20
+post_date: 2018-10-05 22:29:21
 post_excerpt: ""
 layout: post
 permalink: https://jcarroll.com.au/?p=1165
 published: false
 ---
 This started out as a "hey, I wonder" sort of thing, but as usual, they tend to end up as interesting voyages into the deepest depths of code.
+Shoutout to <a href="https://twitter.com/coolbutuseless">@coolbutuseless</a> for proving that a little curiosity can go a long way and inspiring me to kee

 <!--more-->